Lutheranism

 The differences between the Evangelical Lutheran Church in America (ELCA) and The Lutheran Church-Missouri Synod (LCMS) largely arise from historical and cultural factors, although some are theological in character.
 The LCMS is the second largest Lutheran church body in North America (2.7 million).
 It identifies itself as a church with an emphasis on biblical doctrine and faithful adherence to the historic Lutheran confessions.
 The pattern of Scripture interpretation generally practiced in the ELCA seeks to consider carefully the meanings of passages and their form, including the time and place in which passages were written.
 Emphasis is placed on the message of a specific text within the context of Scripture.
 Insistence by some LCMS leaders on a literalist reading of all passages of Scripture led to a rupture in the mid-1970s, which in turn resulted in the formation of the Association of Evangelical Lutheran Churches, now part of the ELCA.

 The ELCA also tends to be more involved in ecumenical endeavors than the LCMS.
 The ELCA, through predecessor church bodies, is a founding member of the Lutheran World Federation, World Council of Churches and the National Council of the Churches of Christ in the U.S.A.
-The LCMS (logo shown at right) does not belong to any of these.
+The LCMS does not belong to any of these.